577 Comments

 Expand full comment

-John Galt (MAHA/MAGA)'s avatar
+John Galt?'s avatar

 Close, but not quite.
 Those groups are merely the tools used to push society's buttons and advance various agendas.
 The cabal creates and then exploits the "cohorts of the aggrieved" to move public opinion and assure absolute polarization of every issue.
 It's all part of the Hegelian dialectic